IndexCoop/ITIPS/ITIPS/ITIP-002.md

 [Chainlink Oracles](https://docs.chain.link/docs/ethereum-addresses/), Note: All ETH Oracles are 18 decimals, USD oracles are 8 decimals

 ### Recommendation
 Custom adapters that encode the allocation determination algorithm for each index are the ideal scenario from a decentralization perspective and the inevitable end game of these products.
 However, right now there are not the resources to individually implement each strategy, so we need a solution that ideally can be implemented once and work for all indices.
-To that end, it makes the most sense to pursue a Percent-based rebalance adapter.
-The feasability of the Percent-based adapter however also needs to be evaluated on an index by index basis as some indices may not have easy oracle access for all it's components:
+To that end, it makes the most sense to **develop a Percent-based rebalance adapter** where necessary and also develop a **Pass Through Adapter** for indices that don't have an oracle. **Below are the adapters necessary on a index-by-index basis**:
-- **DPI** - We are missing one oracle (FARM) which as of now seems unattainable so to start will use **Pass Through Adapter**
+- **DPI** - We are missing one oracle (FARM) which as of now seems unattainable so to start will use **Pass Through Adapter**.
+Migrating to this new adapter will still allow for savings by being able to easily integrate with an IndexCoop admin dashboard (vs the status quo).
-- **MTA** - Very few oracles exist for these assets, we may need to consider migrating MVI to the new manager system but still just use a **Pass Through Adapter** until sufficient oracles are available.
+- **MVI** - Very few oracles exist for these assets, we may need to consider migrating MVI to the new manager system but still just use a **Pass Through Adapter** until sufficient oracles are available.
 This will require more off-chain work and likely a similar flow to our current set up.
+Migrating to this new adapter will still allow for savings by being able to easily integrate with an IndexCoop admin dashboard (vs the status quo).
 - **SMI** - We have oracles for all of these assets and can easily deploy with a **Percent-based Rebalance Adapter**.
+With this set up we can make the whole rebalance end-to-end automated, only requiring a review of the new allocations during the timelock period.
+This could reduce weekly maintenance time potentially to a matter of minutes.
 - **BED** - We have oracles for all of these assets and can easily deploy with a **Percent-based Rebalance Adapter** (though may opt to encode the strategy from the start).
+Since this strategy is easily encodable we can make it end-to-end automated with no requirement for oversight.
+This could reduce weekly maintenance time potentially to a matter of minutes.

-To pursue this strategy we will need to develop a Percent-based Rebalance Adapter as well as an adapter that can operate as a pass through.
-Moving the MVI to a pass through system will allow for greater compatibility with an admin dashboard as well as easier transition to a Percent-based Rebalance Adapter when the oracles are ready.
-In order to reduce code the Pass Through Adapter should be designed to be inheritable by the Percent-based Adapter.
+As a final note, in order to reduce code the Pass Through Adapter should be designed to be inheritable by the Percent-based Adapter.

 ## Timeline
 - Spec + review: 3-4 days